-Huckleberry Loop Professional Review and Guide
+Huckleberry Loop Professional Guide

 "Two of Virginia’s long trails, the Appalachian Trail and the Allegheny Trail, pass through Peters Mountain Wilderness, a patch of forestland on the steep ridge that constitutes the Virginia–West Virginia border.
 But neither well-traveled trail quite captures what it means for a forest to turn wild as well as the Huckleberry Loop.

 The trail down Dismal Creek on the eastern slope of Peters Mountain is as rough as they come, overrun with rhododendron, blocked by blowdowns, and often lost altogether in the streambed.
 There are car-size boulders en route, and rotted logs litter the creek bed.
 This trail sums up everything a wilderness should be: beautiful, difficult, and, in the end, extremely satisfying."